aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

   multiplier: 3
 ```

-## Role Enchancements for Super Spine Support
+## Role Enhancements for Super Spine Support

-The enchancement listed below are required to support bigger deployments with super-spines (5 stage CLOS).
+The enhancement listed below are required to support bigger deployments with super-spines (5 stage CLOS).
 5 stage CLOS fabric can be represented as multiple leaf-spine structures (called PODs - Point of Delivery) interconnected by super-spines.
 The logic to deploy every leaf-spine POD fabric remains unchanged.
-The enchancement only adds logic required to provision spine-to-super-spine fabric.
+The enhancement only adds logic required to provision spine-to-super-spine fabric.
 Super-spines can be deployed as a single plane (typically chassis switches) or multiple planes.
 Current AVD release supports single plane deployment only.